TheresaLui/SelfHelpContent_v2/articles/microsoft.bot/channel.md

 	* **Channel Configuration Issues**: Determine if channel configuration parameters have been set incorrectly or have changed externally.
 Try removing the channel and redoing the channel configuration with the right parameters.
 	* **Channel-Specific Behavior**: Determine if a feature you're using is supported by the channel.
 If you see differences in how some message types work in different channels, consult [Connect a bot to channels](https://docs.microsoft.com/azure/bot-service/bot-service-manage-channels).
 	* **Channel Outage**: Determine if the channel you're using is experiencing an outage.
-This can be done by consulting a channel web site (see below) or by building a test echo bot and connecting it to the channel.
+This can be done by consulting a channel website (see below) or by building a test echo bot and connecting it to the channel.

 ## **Recommended Documents**